emp3thy/unsubscriber/DEVELOPMENT_RULES.md

 - ✅ Document test results in commit message

 **What to test:**
-- Unit level: Individual functions/methods work correctly
+- **Unit level (REQUIRED):** Individual functions/methods work correctly
+  - Test each method with valid inputs
+  - Test edge cases and error conditions
+  - Test boundary conditions
+  - Mock external dependencies
-- Integration level: Components work together
+- **Integration level:** Components work together
-- User level: Feature works from user perspective
+- **User level:** Feature works from user perspective

+**Unit test requirements:**
+- ✅ Write tests in `tests/unit/` directory matching the source structure
+- ✅ Test file naming: `test_<module_name>.py`
+- ✅ Use pytest framework (or project's standard framework)
+- ✅ Achieve reasonable coverage (aim for >80% of new/modified code)
+- ✅ Include both success and failure cases
+- ✅ Mock external dependencies (databases, APIs, file systems)
+- ✅ Tests must be fast (< 1 second per test preferred)

 **When automated tests are NOT required:**
-- Early phases focused on infrastructure setup
-- MVP/prototype development
+- UI code (may use manual testing instead)
-- Exploratory/experimental features
+- Exploratory/experimental spike code
+- Scripts meant for one-time use

 **When automated tests ARE required:**
+- ✅ **ALL application code (services, repositories, utilities, parsers, etc.)**
-- Core business logic that rarely changes
+- ✅ Core business logic
-- Bug fixes (write test that catches the bug first)
+- ✅ Bug fixes (write test that catches the bug first)
-- Public APIs or library functions
+- ✅ Public APIs or library functions
-- When specified in build plan
+- ✅ Any code that will be maintained long-term

 ---